andiwirz/com.mova-dreame.mower/README.md

 ## Troubleshooting

+### "Mower error occurred" trigger shows "Normal operation" as description

+The *Mower error occurred* flow trigger includes an **Error Description** token.
+If this always shows *Normal operation* regardless of the actual fault, the app was unable to read the numeric error code from the cloud API — the code defaulted to `0`, which maps to "Normal operation".

+**To help diagnose:**

+1. Wait for the mower to hit an error.
+2. Open the **Homey** app → Devices → long-press the mower → **Settings** → scroll to **Debug Console** → tap **Refresh**.
+3. Search the output for a line starting with `[error]` — it will list the exact field names returned by the API for your device.
+4. Open an issue on GitHub and paste that line so the correct field can be added.

+---

+### Mower status never updates (always shows docked / idle)

+If the mower status capability never changes — e.g. the mower shows as docked even while actively mowing — but battery level does update correctly, the numeric status codes your device model reports may differ from the ones currently mapped.

+**To diagnose:**

+1. Start a mowing session.
+2. Open **Settings** → **Debug Console** → tap **Refresh**.
+3. In the `deviceStatus` block, note the value of `latestStatus` and share it in a GitHub issue together with your device model.

+---

 ### Password changed — device shows "Unavailable"

 The app uses an OAuth token to communicate with the MOVA / Dreame cloud.
 If you change your password in the manufacturer app, the server invalidates the token and the mower device in Homey will show as *Unavailable*.